danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 After running into all these frictions, I came to the realization that I needed a bare-bones tool that would:

-guide me through 5.5-second breaths with voice prompts,
+Guide me through 5.5-second breaths with voice prompts,

-keep me on track without me having to count, and
+Keep me on track without me having to count, and

-end the session gently, not abruptly.
+End the session gently, not abruptly.

 That was it.
 Nothing more.